Radia731/BusyQA/Module 3 - CSS/readme.txt

-lab work description
+Lab Work Description:

-built a basic navigation menue with css features utilized font awesome for the header and footer logos used box-shadow and border-style attribute to create the green shadow effect for the header and footer. used border-radius to create the curved border.
+Built a basic navigation menu with CSS features.
+Utilized Font Awesome for the header and footer logos.
+Used the box-shadow and border-style attributes to create the green shadow effect for the header and footer.
+Used border-radius to create the curved border.